Athboy: Popular culture

 On 4 May 2011, Athboy featured on RTÉ's Dirty Old Towns programme, in which the local community came together to convert an old piggery into a Farmers' Market.

 Athboy has been the home of the Blue Jean Country Queen Festival since 1987.
 The festival, which takes place over the June Bank Holiday weekend, is run by the Meath County executive of Macra na Feirme and invites contestants from all over Ireland and abroad to compete for the title of Blue Jean Country Queen.
 In 2014, the festival was almost moved to the nearby town of Navan, however, the intervention of local businesses and, in particular, the local Credit Union branch ensured that the festival remained in Athboy for the foreseeable future.

 In 2018, The Flame of Samhain Festival was launched as part of The Spirits of Meath Halloween Festival to celebrate Athboy's links to Halloween.
-The following year, Fáilte Ireland launched the Púca Festival was launched which incorporated the traditional celebration on the Hill of Ward with a larger festival spread between Athboy, Trim and Drogheda.
+The following year, Fáilte Ireland launched the Púca Festival which incorporated the traditional celebration on the Hill of Ward with a larger festival spread between Athboy, Trim and Drogheda.
 The festival is expected to bring €12 million for the local economy by 2020.

+Twinning

+Athboy is twinned with the following places: